Xon77/Live4Bubbles/README.md

 *Live 4 Bubbles* is partly an extension and modified version based on [SuperDirtMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
 But it goes far beyond a mixer for Tidal Cycles.
 It transforms your live coding setup into a **performance system with control over your rhythmic, sonic and spatial patterns** of sound files and SuperCollider synthesis in real-time.

-⚠️ While *Live 4 Bubbles* can be launched quickly once installed, the installation process involves setting up numerous open-source dependencies and programs to maximize control possibilities over sound synthesis and pattern manipulation.
+⚠️ While *Live 4 Bubbles* can be launched quickly once installed, the installation process involves editing some configuration files and setting up numerous open-source dependencies and programs to maximize control possibilities over sound synthesis and pattern manipulation.

 As shown in the images above representing a four-track configuration, this project is also designed to be used in conjunction with [Fizzy Hydra](https://github.com/Xon77/FizzyHydra) if you want to add audio-reactive visuals and a VJ system controlled notably by volume data and event triggering per track.